 Cleveland Clinic Neurosurgeons and Radiation Oncologists were the first to bring stereotactic radiosurgery to Ohio in August of 1989 using a modified linear accelerator.
 Their extensive experience in over 400 radiosurgery cases at Cleveland Clinic led them to conclude that the benefits of stereotactic radiosurgery would be available to more patients by offering Gamma Knife radiosurgery as an alternative or, in some cases as an adjunct, to conventional neurosurgical procedures.
 In its first year the Program treated 214 cases, making this the most successful first-year Gamma Knife Center in North America at that time.
 Our Gamma Knife Center is also one of only a handful of training centers world-wide certified by the manufacturer of the Gamma Knife for training of professionals for Gamma Knife radiosurgery procedures.

 In July 2007, we were the second Center in the country to upgrade our equipment to the most technologically advanced model available, Leksell Gamma Knife® Perfexion™, which allows treatment in a wider range of anatomical structures, improves treatment planning, increases patient comfort and reduces treatment time.
 The new equipment, uses all image modalities, including PET, CT and MRI, as well as reduced treatment time.
+In 2014 more than 480 Gamma Knife procedures were performed.

 The Novalis unit further increases the capabilities within radiation oncology and allows for radiosurgery and fractionated radiosurgery treatments for neuro-oncology patients using image guidance.
 This technology gives us the ability to treat lesions near critical structures, such as the optic nerves and chiasm, as well as retreat some patients who have undergone conventional radiotherapy.
 In general, the Gamma Knife is used for single treatments of focused radiation that conforms to the shape of small tumors or lesions, while the Novalis delivers fractionated conformal treatment for larger malignant or benign tumors.